-Even though every woman (and those who identify as women) will experience the menopause, the majority during their working career and 25% with severe or life changing symptoms, the impact of menopause on an organisation and often on an individual’s wellbeing and career is a topic that remains taboo and shrouded in silence.
+Even though every woman (including non-binary colleagues, and other gender identities who may experience menopausal symptoms) will experience the menopause, the majority during their working career and 25% with severe or life changing symptoms, the impact of menopause on an organisation and often on an individual’s wellbeing and career is a topic that remains taboo and shrouded in silence.

 Currently women over the age of 50 are the fastest growing segment of the UK workforce and as 51 is the average age to go through the menopause (British Menopause Society) this equates to 1 in 8 women in work being of menopausal age, rising to an estimated 1 in 6 by 2022, 80% of whom will have symptoms.

 Menopause can affect many things including mood, sleep, concentration and confidence.
 When these symptoms are misunderstood, they can be perceived as performance and attendance issues, leading to negative consequences such as women who are experiencing symptoms avoiding or being overlooked for promotion, being put on performance plans and even leaving their jobs.